Tuition & Assistance

 Families with outstanding tuition arrears may apply, and they may receive an award and contracts.
 However, Green Meadow reserves the right to cancel contracts for families whose arrears remain unpaid at the beginning of the school year for which the award was granted.

-The application should be thoroughly completed, returned on time, and accompanied by the following financial documentation for both parents:
+The application should be thoroughly completed, submitted on time, and accompanied by the following financial documentation for both parents:

 - A cover letter outlining the reasons for the request and any unusual circumstance not evident in the financial documents or application

-- Signed copies of all pages and schedules of the previous year’s Federal, State, and City tax returns for both parents (If unavailable, contact the Business Office)
+- Copies of all pages and schedules of the previous year’s Federal, State, and City tax returns for both parents.

-- Transcripts of tax returns for two years previous to the most recent (available from the IRS)
+- Transcripts of tax returns for two years previous to the most recent (for first time appliers)

 - Copies of two most recent pay stubs for each parent